reflectoring/reflectoring.github.io/_posts/2020-10-31-manage-jdks-with-sdkman.md

 ```

 For now, it defaults to our default java version.
 But let's say that we want to use JDK 15 for this project.
-Just change the value of the java key to `15.0.0.hs-adpt`.
+Just change the value of the java key to `15.0.0.hs-adpt`:

 ```text
 java=15.0.0.hs-adpt
 ```

-To apply this we just run the `sdk env` command, where the .sdkmanrc exists.
+To apply this we just run the `sdk env` command in the folder with the `.sdkmanrc` file:

 ```
 Using java version 15.0.0.hs-adpt in this shell
 ```

 If we want to automatically apply the `sdk env` command when navigating to the directory,
-we should change the SDKMAN! configuration which is located under `~/.sdkman/etc/config`.
-Changing the value from the `sdkman_auto_env` key from `false` to `true` will do the trick.
+we can change the SDKMAN! configuration which is located under `~/.sdkman/etc/config`.
+Changing the value of `sdkman_auto_env` key from `false` to `true` will do the trick.

-## Upgrading to newer JDK
+## Upgrading to a Newer JDK

 The `sdk upgrade` command makes it really easy to upgrade to a newer version of a JDK.
 For example, we want to upgrade our JDK 11 Version from 11.0.8.hs-adpt to 11.0.9.hs-adpt SDK: